 For assistance with pre-safari and post-safari accommodation and travel arrangements contact African Budget Safaris.

 The vehicles used on this budget Botswana Safari are custom-built game viewing vehicles, designed for safari trips in the bush.
 Each vehicle carries up to 12 passengers, ensuring excellent visibility on game viewing drives, as well as great movability in the wilderness.
 Throughout the safari we use a specially designed trailer unit containing a mobile kitchen and space for all of the camping equipment and luggage.

 On this semi-participation safari we camp in 2.1m x 2.1m x 1.75m bow tents that are easy to set up (clients help to erect the tents).
 All windows and doors of the tents are fitted with treated mosquito netting.
 Each person will get a 5cm high-density foam camping mattress to sleep on while camping.

 The bush ablutions consist of high-slung bucket showers and bush toilets with canvas screens for privacy.
 Round (200V/2pin) power units are available in the vehicles to recharge cameras and in Maun there are Internet cafes and photoshops that will download digital photos.
 One of the overnight stays in Maun is spent at a comfortable lodge.
-In Livingstone we stay in rooms at a comfortable Zambian lodge.
+In Victoria Falls we stay in rooms at a comfortable Zimbabwean lodge.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.